2001 UEFA Super Cup

 The 2001 UEFA Super Cup was a football match between German team Bayern Munich and English team Liverpool on 24 August 2001 at Stade Louis II, the annual UEFA Super Cup contested between the winners of the UEFA Champions League and UEFA Cup.
 Bayern were appearing in the Super Cup for the third time, their two previous appearances in 1975 and 1976 had ended in defeat.
 Liverpool were appearing in their fourth Super Cup, they won the competition in 1977, and lost twice in 1978 and 1984.

 The teams had qualified for the competition by winning the two seasonal European competitions.
 Both Bayern and Liverpool beat Spanish teams in the finals of the competitions.
 Bayern won the 2000–01 UEFA Champions League, defeating Valencia 5–4 in a penalty shoot-out after the match had finished 1–1.
-Liverpool won the 2000–01 UEFA Cup, beating Deportivo Alavés 5–4.
+Liverpool won the 2000–01 UEFA Cup, beating Alavés 5–4.

 Watched by a crowd of 13,824, Liverpool took the lead in the first half when John Arne Riise scored.
 Liverpool extended their lead before half-time when Emile Heskey scored.
 Liverpool scored immediately after the start of the second half to lead the match 3–0 after Michael Owen scored.
 Hasan Salihamidžić and Carsten Jancker scored in the second half, but Liverpool held out until the end of the match to win 3–2, their second Super Cup win.

 Match

 Background

 Bayern Munich qualified for the Super Cup as the reigning UEFA Champions League winners.
 They had won the 2000–01 UEFA Champions League beating Valencia 5–4 in a penalty shoot-out after the match had finished 1–1.
 It would be Bayern's third appearance in the Super Cup.
 Their two previous appearances in 1975 and 1976 against Dynamo Kiev and Anderlecht respectively had both ended in defeat.

 Liverpool had qualified for the Super Cup as a result of winning the 2000–01 UEFA Cup.
-They had beaten Deportivo Alavés 5–4 to win their third UEFA Cup.
+They had beaten Alavés 5–4 to win their third UEFA Cup.
 Liverpool were appearing in their fourth Super Cup.
 They had previously won the competition in 1977 beating Hamburger SV.
 The two other appearances in 1978 and 1984 had resulted in losses to Anderlecht and Juventus respectively.